-We also assign colours to boundaries.
-The lattice of interest in Fig.~\ref{fig:square_octagon_color_code} has differently coloured boundaries on its four sides and corners, outlined with their appropriate colours.
-To be precise, we attribute a colour label to a boundary such that the qubits lying on a boundary of colour $\textbf{u} \in \mathcal{C}$ do not support a face of colour $ \textbf{u}$.
-A corner on the lattice is attributed a colour $\textbf{u}$ if its vertex only supports one face of colour $\textbf{u}$.
-We find a $\textbf{u}$-coloured corner at a vertex where two boundaries of colours $\textbf{v}$ and $\textbf{w}$ overlap where $\textbf{u} \neq \textbf{v} \neq \textbf{w} \neq \textbf{u}$.
-We note that a corner of colour $\textbf{u}$ is also a member of its two adjacent boundaries that must necessarily have colours $\mathbf{v}$ and $\mathbf{w}$.
+We also assign colors to boundaries.
+The lattice of interest in Fig.~\ref{fig:square_octagon_color_code} has differently colored boundaries on its four sides and corners, outlined with their appropriate colors.
+To be precise, we attribute a color label to a boundary such that the qubits lying on a boundary of color $\textbf{u} \in \mathcal{C}$ do not support a face of color $ \textbf{u}$.
+A corner on the lattice is attributed a color $\textbf{u}$ if its vertex only supports one face of color $\textbf{u}$.
+We find a $\textbf{u}$-colored corner at a vertex where two boundaries of colors $\textbf{v}$ and $\textbf{w}$ overlap where $\textbf{u} \neq \textbf{v} \neq \textbf{w} \neq \textbf{u}$.
+We note that a corner of color $\textbf{u}$ is also a member of its two adjacent boundaries that must necessarily have colors $\mathbf{v}$ and $\mathbf{w}$.

 The color code lattice we consider in Fig.~\ref{fig:square_octagon_color_code} features two green boundaries, two blue boundaries, and four red corners.
 We henceforth refer to the instance of the square-octagon color code shown in Fig.~\ref{fig:square_octagon_color_code} merely as the color code, and alternatively as the square-boundary color code when paying specific attention to its boundary conditions.